This keto focaccia is delicious and satiating, and a generous square has just 3 grams of net carbs. It's also very easy to make!

 Bread:

-- 1½ cups shredded part-skim mozzarella - (6 ounces)
+- 1½ cups shredded part-skim mozzarella - 6 ounces

 - 1 ounce cream cheese - cubed

-- 1½ cups blanched finely ground almond flour - (6 ounces)
+- 1½ cups superfine almond flour - 6 ounces

-- 1 tablespoon baking powder - (gluten-free if needed)
+- 1 tablespoon baking powder - gluten-free if needed

 - 1 large egg - lightly beaten